l4rm4nd/TraefikShaper/README.md

 Areas of use:

-- Quick access to a container service behind Traefik without need for VPN
-- Granting temporary access to services to external parties (e.g. for testing things out)
+- Granting temporary access to web services (alternative to VPN, BasicAuth and static IP whitelists)

 ## 🎥 Demo